 The Perfect Solution

 Don’t let that happen yet again!
 It’s far easier and inexpensive than you think to solve this problem now and have a cool and comfortable summer this year.
-If you have a forced-air heating system, getting central air conditioning installation in Lakeville, MN should only cost $3500 to $4000, and can quickly be done by two technicians in two to the days, with little to no change to the ductwork you already have.
+If you have a forced-air heating system, getting central air conditioning installation in Lakeville, MN should only cost $3500 to $4000, and can quickly be done by two technicians in two to three days, with little to no change to the ductwork you already have.
 If you have a house that needs ducts, the cost and time can double, but if the person knows what they are doing, they can do some very clever retrofitting, hiding ductwork behind walls, in the attic, or inside closets with very few cuts into walls or ceilings, which makes very little mess.

 Make sure your contractor starts out by doing a heat-gain calculation.
 A sign that your contractor knows what they are doing is that they begin by performing an Air Conditioning Contractors of America Manual J Load calculation.
 This process figures out exactly what heat gain your home is subject to.
 It’s a fairly easy calculation to figure out, and gives you the exact size air conditioning unit you need.
 If you find a contractor that says they know what kind of unit you need based solely on their experience, move on and find a more reputable contractor.